nikinov/Computer-Vision-system/README.md

 # How to Use

-add the libuarry ONNXDetector ... incomplete!
+add the libuarry ONNXDetector

-# How to build

-... incomplete!
+ - using System.Drawing;

+initialize the detector in main and call init
+ - Detector detector = new Detector();
+ - detector.Init("../../../model.onnx", "../../../Labels.txt");

+to predict an image on the onnx model run one of the following
+ - detector.GetPrediction(bitmapImage) returns a float array
+ - detector.GetPredictionLabel(bitmapImage) returns the predicted string label